thib1984/ytdlmusic/README.md

 ## use auto

-``ytdlmusic --auto "the beatles" "let it be"`` will dowmnload the first item
+``ytdlmusic --auto "the beatles" "let it be"`` will dowmnload automaticaly the first item

 ```
 ~$ ytdlmusic --auto "the beattles" "let it be"